By Doc Montana, a contributing author of SurvivalCache.com

 The Grim Reality

 Regardless of your brewing methods, you must have coffee beans to make coffee.
-In a post-collapse situation, coffeemust have coffee for survival may be as powerful a barter item as ammo.
+In a post-collapse situation, coffee may be as powerful a barter item as ammo.
 However coffee does have a shelf-life and unless vacuum packed, it will absorb other flavors as well as lose its own.
 Freeze dried coffee will last quite a while as well, but in my opinion as a gift card-carrying coffee snob, things will have to really hit the fan before I’ll get excited about the freeze dried stuff.

 Roast Your Own